serdarch/CNN-D3_v2/README.md

 ![CNND3_v2](https://github.com/serdarch/CNN-D3_v2/assets/61043858/ad98d7d6-3985-4640-9501-84efead11de5)

-The model can also be developed from an earlier version CNN-D2 which is also uploaded on GitHub.
+The model can also be developed from an earlier version CNN-D2 which is also uploaded to GitHub.

 To use or develop this model, please cite